raspberrypi/documentation/hardware/raspberrypi/bootmodes/bootflow_2711.md

                   * Success - run the firmware
                   * Failed - advance to next LUN
    * else if boot-mode == `NVME` then
-      * Scan PCI for an NVMe device and if found
+      * Scan PCIe for an NVMe device and if found
          * Attempt to load firmware from the NVMe device
             * Success - run the firmware
             * Failure - continue